Texas Alternative Teacher Certification

 Types of Alternative Teaching Licenses in Texas

 Texas alternative certification programs, or ACP’s, are developed by colleges and universities in accordance with guidelines set by the Texas Education Agency (TEA) and designed for those who have a bachelor’s degree in a subject other than education.
 As a result, these teacher training programs follow the same general standards as traditional teacher preparation programs.
-This also means that alternative programs require pre-service training.
+This also means that alternative programs require pre-service training – in other words, you must complete a certain amount of coursework prior to teaching in a classroom.
 According to the Texas Education Agency, many approved alternative teacher certification programs in Texas can be completed in one year, including internship or experience hours.
 The teaching assignment completed must be at the grade level and in the content area of the teaching certificate for which the candidate intends to apply.
 Further information on these alternative routes is provided below, and you can access more detailed guidelines through the Texas Education Agency.

 Probationary Certificate for Texas Alternative Certification Programs (ACPs)